Ceremonial grade organic matcha tea

 Start with ceremonial grade

 Matcha comes in two broad grades.
-Culinary grade, made from later harvests, is perfectly good for baking and milky lattes, where sugar and steamed milk round off its edges.
+Culinary grade, from later harvests, is perfectly good for baking and milky lattes, where sugar and steamed milk round off its edges.
 Ceremonial grade comes from the youngest spring leaves, shaded before harvest and stone-ground so fine it feels like silk between your fingers.
-Because you'll be drinking it whisked straight into water, the grade matters here.
-Look for a vivid jade green — a dull, olive tone suggests age or lesser leaf — and a sweet, fresh-cut-grass aroma when you open the tin.
-Good ceremonial matcha tastes smooth and gently savoury, with a natural sweetness that lingers; a poor one is bitter and flat, and no technique will rescue it.
+Because you drink it whisked straight into water, with nothing to hide behind, the grade matters.

 Water: hot, not boiling